Compact LED-Based Displacement Sensing for Robot Fingers: Sensor Design

-We fasten the bottom and top PCB boards, as shown in Fig. \ref{fig:complete-design}, each to a rigid, 3-D printed plate.
-The plates each have three M2 inserts that we can mount external hardware too.
-We use these inserts to attach these rigid plates to a mold that we then fill with an uncured mixture of PDMS.
-We cure the filled mold at $70 ^\circ C$ for 8 hours, which gives us the sensor shown in Fig. \ref{fig:complete-design} and \ref{fig:eyecandy}.
-The overall dimensions of the sensor is 20.82mm in height and a diameter of 27mm, which is just above our target diameter.
+We fastened the bottom and top PCB boards, as shown in Fig. \ref{fig:complete-design}, each to a rigid, 3-D printed plate.
+The plates each have three M2 inserts used to mount to external hardware.
+We used these inserts to attach these rigid plates to a mold that we then filled with an uncured mixture of polydimethylsiloxane (PDMS).
+We cured the filled mold at $70 ^\circ C$ for 8 hours, which gave us the sensor shown in Fig. \ref{fig:complete-design}.
+The overall dimensions of the sensor are 20.82mm in height and 27mm in diameter, just above our target diameter.
+We then covered the sensor with a thin, opaque rubber shrink-wrap tube.
+This cover inhibits interference from external light sources and adds to the sensor robustness.

-Mechanically, our biggest concerns related to the stiffness of PDMS and sheer resistance.
-The PDMS needed to be compliant enough to displace at low forces, but stiff enough to survive the larger forces.
 We cured the PDMS at a 10:1 ratio of base to curing agent, as we observed this best achieved the desired sensor stiffness and surface finish.
+Moreover, this ratio produced the most consistent behavior across multiple sensors.

-We observed that the PDMS does not adhere well to the PCB face, which makes the sensor vulnerable to shear failure.
-To address this issue, we treated the PCB boards with silicone primer to promote strong adhesion between the PDMS and PCB faces.
-We also added a lip to the rigid plates that helps prevent the PDMS from shearing off of the PCB faces.
+To increase PDMS adherence to the plates, we treated the PCB boards with silicone primer to promote strong adhesion between the PDMS and PCB faces.
+We also added a lip to the rigid plates that extends past the PCB surface to help the PDMS from shearing off the PCB.
+The rubber wrapping also increases the stiffness of our sensor and adds robustness under large displacements, especially in shear.

 Our electronics also need to take into account concerns with integration in a robot hand.
 To that end, we want to minimize the number of signals transmitted between the board and the controller.
-Using an on-board ADC provides four advantages: 1) It allows for higher quality signals than utilizing the built-in ADCs on the microcontroller.
+Using an on-board ADC provides four advantages: 1) It allows for higher quality signals than utilizing the built-in ADCs on the micro-controller.
 2) It allows us to use SPI protocol with only 7 wires.
 This also enables chaining of the top plate and bottom plate of the sensor using the SPI protocol.
 3) It allows us to only transmit digital signals across the cables, minimizing transmission noise.
 4) We maintain higher response time by avoiding external multiplexing.